iamnexxed/Raytracing-from-scratch/README.md

 Exploring the the technique of raytracing spheres using the simplest possible method DrawPixel.

+The template has following functionalities:
-Implemented Camera view port functionality.
-Added Directional, Ambient and Point lights.
-Learned to create shadows and reflections.
+- Camera view port (WIDTH, HEIGHT, POSITION, ROTATION)
+- Directional, Ambient and Point lights

-Developed personalized quaternions and used them to apply rotation to camera.
+- Shadows
+- Reflections
+- Quaternion Rotations

+All the functionalities were developed from scratch to understand the process behind game engine development.

 ![Image 0](https://github.com/iamnexxed/Raytracing-from-scratch/blob/main/images/RT1.png)